dr-tony-lin/CarND-Capstone/README.md

 * /traffic_light_lookahead_wps: the number of waypoints that we need to decelerate for red light
 * acceleration_start_velocity: the velocity to start with when start the vehicle after stopping at traffic light
 * acceleration_distance: the target distance to accelerate to full velocity
+* far_traffic_light_distance: the distance to the next traffic from which we should reduce the velocity in order to be able to stop for red lights
+* near_traffic_light_distance: the distance to the next traffic from which we should regain the velocity so we will not pass green light at a velocity that is too slow
 * /accel_limit: maximum acceleration fo the vehicle
 * /decel_limit: maximum deceleration of the vehicle